 The maximum number of buttons that may appear in a segmented control varies depending on whether the navbar also includes a title.

-In compact, the maximum number of buttons is five when there is a title in the navbar and four when there is no title.
+In compact width, the maximum number of buttons is five when there is a title in the navigation bar and four when there is no title.

-In regular, the maximum number of buttons is five whenever there is a title in the navbar.
+In regular regular, the maximum number of buttons is five whenever there is a title in the navigation bar.